Drug policy of Maryland: Cannabis

-A medical necessity defense is available for medical cannabis cases under a law passed in 2003.
-The state has some mandatory minimum sentences in place.
-Currently, the state permits a defendant to prove that she/he is using cannabis for medical reasons, in which case there is a maximum penalty of $100.

-However, there is discussion to change the current Maryland law to permit medical cannabis possession and use after filing an application.
-Democratic Governor Martin O'Malley says that he will veto the bill if it is passed in the legislature.
-O'Malley is said to take this position because he fears that, due to the current federal law prohibiting all possession and use of marijuana, state employees involved in its processing might be subject to arrests.
+In May 2003, Governor Bob Ehrlich signed legislation into law that allowed those being prosecuted for marijuana-related crimes to raise an “affirmative defense of medical necessity” at trial.
+At the time, the courts were required to consider such a mitigating factor, whereafter only a maximum penalty of $100 could be imposed.

+In April 2014, Governor Martin O'Malley signed a law that decriminalized the possession of 10 grams or less of marijuana.
+The measure made such possession a civil infraction, similar to that of a traffic ticket.

+In 2016, the Maryland General Assembly, under Democratic control, passed SB 517, which decriminalized the possession of marijuana paraphernalia and decriminalized the smoking of marijuana in public.

+In Pacheco v.
+State (2019), the Maryland Court of Appeals determined that "the mere odor of marijuana coupled with possession of what is clearly less than ten grams of marijuana, absent other circumstances, does not grant officers probable cause to effectuate an arrest and conduct a search".

+In 2022, Maryland voters approved a referendum on the legalization of cannabis for adult use in Maryland.
+The law allows for the possession of up to 1.5 ounces of marijuana for recreational use, as well as the growing and maintaining of no more than two cannabis plants out of public view.
+It came into force on July 1, 2023.

 Cocaine

-In the last decade, cocaine has been making a comeback in Maryland.
-Between 2008 and 2013, the number of cocaine-related deaths in Maryland remained constant.
-Between 2015 and 2016, the number of cocaine-related deaths increased 110%, it then increased 49% between 2016 and 2017, and finally by 29% between 2017 and 2018.
-The increase in cocaine-related deaths is largely attributed to cocaine usage in combination with opioids.
-In 2018, 82% of cocaine-related deaths occurred in combination with fentanyl.
-Nearly 900 people have died from cocaine related overdoses in Maryland in 2018.
-Of these, 423 deaths have occurred in Baltimore.
-Despite only accounting for 10% of Maryland’s population, Baltimore accounts for nearly half of cocaine related deaths.
+The decade spanning 2008–2018 saw a surge of 590% in cocaine-related deaths.
+This sharp spike is largely attributable to cocaine usage in combination with opioids — in 2018, 88.9% of cocaine-related deaths occurred in combination with fentanyl.
+Almost 900 people died from cocaine-related overdoses in Maryland in 2018.
+Of these, 423 deaths occurred in Baltimore.
+Despite only accounting for 10% of Maryland’s population, Baltimore accounts for nearly half of cocaine-related deaths.

-The sale, distribution and production of cocaine, is illegal and is considered felonies in every state.
+The sale, distribution and production of cocaine is illegal and is a felony in every state.
 Possession of small amounts of cocaine can lead to serious penalties.
-Additionally, there is an increase in severity and punishment depending on whether the defendant has prior drug convictions and depending the quantity of drugs involved.
+Additionally, the severity of the punishment varies depending on whether the defendant has prior drug convictions and the quantity of drugs involved.

 The table below outlines the charges and penalties under Maryland's cocaine laws.

 However, these penalties may not be applied to all offenders as prosecutors can offer plea bargains in exchange for helping to build a case against those higher up the chain such as producers and dealers.
 Furthermore, first-time or second-time offenders may be offered time spent in rehabilitation rather than in jail.

 Additionally, violating Maryland’s controlled dangerous substances laws as a first time offender allows the individual to qualify pleading Probation Before Judgement.
 Utilizing this statute is pleading not guilty and for probation before the charged crime is to be found guilty.
 There are guidelines to whom this applies to and any individual who has two or subsequent violations of Maryland’s controlled dangerous substances laws are not eligible.